Clinical trials are research studies that provide valuable information about the safety and effectiveness of promising new treatments.

 Harrison patients have access to leading-edge clinical trials

 As members of major cancer-research cooperatives funded by the National Cancer Institute (NCI), Harrison physicians participate in clinical trials in cooperation with cancer centers throughout the nation.
 This means you have access to the same leading-edge treatments available to eligible patients in Seattle and Tacoma—at all three Harrison Oncology Clinics Bremerton and Poulsbo.
+Clinical research coordinator, Karen Kearns, will help determine your eligibility to participate in a clinical trial.
+For more information, call (253) 831-3423.

 Patients who join clinical trials gain access to new treatments that are not yet widely available.
 They also have the satisfaction of knowing they are helping to advance medical science, which will benefit future patients.